 New Zealand’s most decorated para-athlete, Dame Sophie Pascoe burst onto the scene as a 15-year-old with a series of stunning performances at the Beijing Paralympic Games.

 Over the past decade the powerful swimmer has firmly cemented her place as a national treasure.

 It’s impossible to do justice to all of Pascoe’s achievements in the pool, but her quick highlight reel includes 19 Paralympic medals (including eleven gold) across four Games, 17 IPC world titles, and multiple world records.

-In 2018 Pascoe made further history when she was named flagbearer and team captain at the Gold Coast Commonwealth Games, becoming the first para-athlete to led the New Zealand team out at a major Games.
+In 2018 Pascoe made further history when she was named flag-bearer and team captain at the Gold Coast Commonwealth Games, becoming the first para-athlete to lead the New Zealand team out at a major Games.

 A compelling speaker, Pascoe leaves a lasting impression on everyone she meets.